Quinton Dunbar changes lawyers after report of cover-up scheme leaks

-Seahawk cormerback Quinton Dunbar has changed his legal team in his fight against four armed robbery charges after a report Friday surfaced that attorney Michael Grieco was alleged to have orchestrated payouts to four witnesses.
+Seahawk cormerback Quinton Dunbar has changed his legal team in his fight against four counts of felony armed robbery charges after a report Friday surfaced that attorney Michael Grieco was alleged to have orchestrated payouts to four witnesses.

 Grieco confirmed that he was no longer on the case in a statement Monday morning.